 VD is more common in older adults.
 It is also more common in people who have one or more of these risk factors:

 Problems vary from person to person.
 It depends on the part of the brain that is affected.

 The doctor will ask about your symptoms and health history.
 A physical exam will be done.
 Test may also be done to assess thinking abilities.

 Blood tests may be done.
 It can rule out other health problems that may cause dementia.

-Pictures may be taken of your brain and bodily structures.
+Pictures may be taken of your brain and body structures.
 This can be done with:

-There is no known cure for vascular dementia.
-Reducing risk factors and symptoms are important in trying to slow disease progression and improve quality of life.
+There is no cure for VD.
+The goal is to slow VD and improve quality of life.

 National Institute of Neurological Disorders and Stroke

 Sabayan B, Sorond FA.
 Reducing risk of dementia in older age.
 JAMA.
 2017;317(19):2028.